Hot Schr\"odinger Cat States: Theory

 Along the line $l(s) \equiv (x_1(s),x_2(s)) = \sqrt 2 \alpha(2s-1,-1)$, $s \in [0,\infty]$ in the $(x_1,x_2)$ plane, $g_1$ and $g_2$ are equal within our approximations leading up to Eqs.~(\ref{g1_indicator_approx}) and (\ref{g2_indicator_approx}).
 This is the line along which we plot the hot cat state coherence functions in Figure 1C in the main text.

-{\bf Fig. S5.
-Hot Schrödinger Cat State Coherence Functions.} Shown is the thermal state coherence function $g_T(x_1,x_2)$ \eqnref{thermal_coherence_function} (left column), and the two cat coherence functions $g_1(x_1,x_2)$ \eqnref{garfield_coherence_exact} (center column) and $g_2(x_1,x_2)$ \eqnref{cheshire_coherence_exact} (right column) for a cold (top row) and hot (bottom row) $n_\mathrm{th}$.
+{\bf Fig. S8.
+Hot Schrödinger Cat State Coherence Functions.} Shown is the thermal state coherence function $g_T(x_1,x_2)$ \eqnref{thermal_coherence_function} (left column), and the two cat coherence functions $g_1(x_1,x_2)$ \eqnref{garfield_coherence_exact} (center column) and $g_2(x_1,x_2)$ \eqnref{cheshire_coherence_exact} (right column) for $n_\mathrm{th}$ $0.1$ (top row) and 2 (bottom row).
 The plot uses $\alpha=3$ and $\phi = 0$.